-Whether your menu navigation bar is placed to the top, or to the left on your web page, it is the most important thing to get right, but yet so easily the thing that´s got wrong.
-Let people easily find your content by providing a simple and effective navigation designed to help visitors find your content rather than inhibit them.
+Whether your menu navigation bar is placed to the top, or to the left on your web page, it is the most important thing to get right, but yet so easily the thing that’s got wrong.
+Let people easily find your content by providing a simple and effective navigation designed to help visitors and not inhibit them.

 The main navigation is typically placed either to the top of a web page or to the left, which is where visitors expect to see it.
 Anywhere other than this, and you´re just going to confuse people straight off the bat, which isn’t a good thing.
 Also, it is there for one purpose only and that is to help visitors find the content they are searching for as quickly and as easy as possible.
 If it doesn´t do this, then your menu navigation SEO isn’t doing its job right.